-Office Fee Required Signatures Labor Commissioner Supreme Court Judge, Appeals Court Judge or Tax Court Judge \$100 Or The lesser of either (a) 1,000 signatures or (b) 1% of the number of votes cast for Governor in Oregon at the most recent election in which a candidate for Governor was elected to a full term.
-The signatures must include those of at least 100 electors registered in each of Oregon's congressional districts.
-Circuit Court Judge or District Attorney \$50 Or The lesser of either (a) 500 signatures or (b) 1% of the number of votes cast for Governor in the district at the most recent election at which a candidate for Governor was elected to a full term.
+Office Fee Required Signatures Labor Commissioner Supreme Court Judge, Appeals Court Judge or \$100 ner (a) 1,000 signatures or (b) 1% of the number of votes cast for gon at the most recent election in which a candidate for Governor full term.
+Tax Court Judge The signatures must include those of at least 100 electors registered in each congressional districts.
+Circuit Court Judge or District Attorney \$50 Or ner (a) 500 signatures or (b) 1% of the number of votes cast for district at the most recent election at which a candidate for District Attorney ected to a full term.